-- ⅓ cup dill pickle slices, diced for topping
+- ⅓ cup dill pickles, diced for topping

-- In a small bowl, mix together the seasoned salt, hamburger seasoning, salt, and pepper.
+- In a small bowl, whisk together the seasoned salt, hamburger seasoning, salt, and pepper.

-- Add oil to a non-stick pan and add half of the onions and all of the garlic.
-Cook about 1-2 minutes.
+- Heat the oil in a large skillet.
+Add half of the diced onion, and the garlic.
+Cook for 1-2 minutes.

 - Add the ground beef to the pan.
 Break up the meat with a wooden spoon.
-Add the Worcestershire sauce.
-Sprinkle with seasoning mixture.
+Add the Worcestershire sauce and the seasoning mixture.